 \section{Discussion and conclusions}

 The main conceptual result of this work is that the apparent opposition between entropy growth and structure formation is largely an artifact of reduced descriptions.
 A coarse-grained spatial field may become more ordered as sheets, filaments, and knots emerge, and the corresponding spatial entropy may decrease.
 At the same time, the full phase-space state becomes more complex, because nonlinear evolution activates multistreaming, velocity dispersion, and higher-order structure that are invisible in a density-only description.
-The formation of complex morphology is therefore not in conflict with entropy growth, but instead reflects the fact that projected spatial observables capture only part of the richer dynamical information carried by phase-space { and by unresolved degrees of freedom.}
+The formation of complex morphology is therefore not in conflict with entropy growth, but reflects the fact that projected spatial observables capture only part of the richer dynamical information carried by phase-space { and by unresolved degrees of freedom.}

 { The word "closed" should therefore be understood with care.
 In cosmology, the Universe has no external environment with which it exchanges matter, radiation or information, but it is not a fixed-volume Newtonian box with a globally conserved total energy.
 In general relativity, energy-momentum conservation is local and covariant, and a global conserved energy exists only in special spacetime geometries.
 In an expanding Friedmann--Lema\^itre--Robertson--Walker spacetime the energy in a comoving volume is not generally constant.
 Radiation redshifts and vacuum-energy content grows with physical volume, not because energy is injected from outside, but because the background spacetime itself is dynamical.
 The entropy argument made here therefore does not rely on global energy conservation, but on comparing different coarse-grained descriptions of the same evolving system.